 Washington: First in War, first in Peace, last in the American League

-Two teams in the American League have been called the Washington Senators, and both have been largely unsuccessful on the field.
+Two teams in the American League have been called the Washington Senators, and both were largely unsuccessful on the field.

-The first AL Senators team began play in 1901 when owner/manager Jim Manning moved the Kansas City Blues to Washington DC.
+The first AL Senators team began play in 1901 when owner/manager Jim Manning moved the Kansas City Blues to Washington DC, taking advantage of the fact the National League had abandoned the city when it contracted four teams after the 1899 season.
 They were moderately competitive from 1912, when Clark Griffith became manager, until 1933.
 Led by Hall of Fame hurler Walter Johnson, they won the World Series in 1924, and the club won the American League pennant two other times, in 1925 and 1933, losing the World Series both times.
 For the next several decades, however, they routinely finished toward the bottom of the standings.
 The Senators moved to Minnesota for the 1961 season and became the Minnesota Twins.
 Although commonly known as the Senators, the team was officially the Washington Nationals from 1905 to 1956, although few persons used that name, except as part of the nickname "Nats", which was often applied to the team.

 The last Washington Senators were created in the expansion of 1961.
 This team replaced the original Senators who had moved and become the Minnesota Twins.
 General Pete Quesada was the team's first owner.
 He owned the team for only two years before selling to James Johnston, James Lemon and George Bunker.
 In 1965, Johnston and Lemon bought out Bunker.
 In 1968, the Senators got their third ownership group as Bob Short purchased the club.
-In 1969, the club named Hall of Famer Ted Williams as its manager.
-The team spent one season at the old Griffith Stadium, before moving to D.C.
+In 1969, the club named Hall of Famer Ted Williams as its manager and had its only winning season that year.
+The team spent its first season at the old Griffith Stadium, before moving to D.C.
 Stadium, which was later renamed R.F.K.
 Stadium.

 The team started the 1970s struggling in Washington and ended it competing in Texas.
-After two more seasons of subpar baseball in the nation's capital, Short recevied permission to move the club to Arlington, Texas for the 1972 season, where it was renamed the Texas Rangers.
+After two more seasons of subpar baseball in the nation's capital in 1970 and 1971, Short received permission to move the club to Arlington, Texas for the 1972 season, where it was renamed the Texas Rangers.

-In 2005, major league baseball returned to Washington, DC, when the Montreal Expos became the Washington Nationals of the National League.
+In 2005, major league baseball returned to Washington, DC, when the Montreal Expos relocated and became the Washington Nationals of the National League.
 This time, the name Nationals was truly used by everyone concerned.

 - Francis Kinlaw: "Plenty of Stars, but Few Victory Cigars: the Washington Senators of the 1950s", in Bob Brown, ed.: Monumental Baseball: The National Pastime in the National Capital Region, The National Pastime, SABR, Number 39, 2009, pp. 84-88.